MIMIR-GXP/MIMIR-GXP/README.md

 - 👋 Hi, I’m @MIMIR-GXP
 - 👀 I’m interested in web development.
-CSS, HTML, JS, PHP, SQL.
-- 🌱 I’m currently learning C#, Java.
+- 🌱 I’m currently learning at web@cademie by Epitech.
 - 💞️ I’m looking to collaborate on team and alone.

 <!---